schmooster/acme-not-quite-perl/README.md

 v1.0, and also talk to me if you want to.
 License subject to evaluation if anything changes, but this version you are reading is always as freely usable as this text makes it sound.
-I prefer it if this isn't closed up and hidden away somewhere,devoid of source.
+I prefer it if this isn't closed up and hidden away somewhere, devoid of source.